Baycosinus/PiTurret/README.md

 # PiTurret

-This project has been developed by Onur Demiray Doğancan Tüfekcioğlu
+This project has been developed by Onur Demiray and Doğancan Tüfekcioğlu

 # What does it do?